South Sudan's Kiir to visit Sudan ahead of oil stoppage deadline

 Both countries agreed in March to defuse tensions and resume oil exports from landlocked South Sudan through the north, its only route to market.

-Kiir and Foreign Minister Barnaba Marial Benjamin will travel to Khartoum to discuss implementing the March agreement with Bashir, South Sudan’s foreign ministry spokesman Mawien Makol Arik said.
+Kiir and Foreign Minster Barnaba Marial Benjamin will travel to Khartoum to discuss implementing the March agreement with Bashir, South Sudan’s foreign ministry spokesman Mawien Makol Arik said.

 Sudan’s state news agency SUNA also reported the planned visit, saying both heads of states would discuss bilateral cooperation.
 It gave no more details.